ericrkuo/GameMakerDSL/ExampleInput.md

 ```

 ## Version 2
-Main changes
-- Make the DSL simpler
+- Make the DSL even simpler and more intuitive to use
-- Each obstacle can have a condition
+- Each obstacle can have a condition for which stage(s) it applies to

 ```js
 create game